FaithD186/Calculator-HomeworkHelper/README.md

 # calculator

+Help a first grader with their math homework!

-Calculator, built using Javascript, CSS grid, HTML.
+Calculator with order of operations, built using Javascript, CSS grid, HTML.

 [Live Preview](https://faithd186.github.io/calculator/)